TahsinTariq/tahsintariq.github.io/content/blog/2020-04-15-terrain_generation/index.md

 ### Introduction
 Creating a terrain manually for a game or just for visualization purposes is a really daunting task.
 Instead, a better way to do so is to programmatically generate it by passing some parameters to a code.
 Here, I discuss how to make a procedural terrain generator mostly using processing for python.
 This can also be done in any other language or game engine or 3D design software.
 I will be making a simple terrain using height maps for stylized purposes.
 But, first we need to understand how to generate height maps using perlin noise.

 Perlin noise is a procedurally generated noise texture developed by ken perlin.
-How perlin noise is generated using code is discussed thoroughly **[here](https://rtouti.github.io/graphics/perlin-noise-algorithm)**.
+How perlin noise is generated using code is discussed thoroughly **[`here`](https://rtouti.github.io/graphics/perlin-noise-algorithm)**.
 I'll be using the built in noise function that generates perlin noise for processing.

 ### Generating sample points
 In order to render the terrain, we need some geometry.
 We can generate tile the plane with cubes, but that would look more like minecraft.
 We could choose randomly generated points.
 But purely random or even pseudo-random choices have a tendency of clustering together.
 This phenomenon is known as [`Poisson Clumping`](https://en.wikipedia.org/wiki/Poisson_clumping).
 Pure or pseudo-random points are not good choices because of this phenomenon, as shown below.

 <!-- ![Random points](/img/random.png) -->
-{{< figure src="/img/random.png" caption="Generated random points tend to cluster together." numbered="true" >}}
+{{< figure src="/img/random.png" caption="Generated random points tend to cluster together." numbered="false" >}}

-So, instead we use a different sort of random point generation called **[`Poisson Disc Sampling`](https://en.wikipedia.org/wiki/Supersampling#Poisson_disk)**.
+So, instead we use a different sort of random point generation called [`Poisson Disc Sampling`](https://en.wikipedia.org/wiki/Supersampling#Poisson_disk).
 This generates random points at a given interval and thus making them more uniform.
 This is a much better choice for generating terrains.

 Now if we triangulate the points,We should get a plane with enough geometry to offset using the generated height map.
 I go into some details on triangulation [`here`](https://tahsintariq.github.io/triangulation).
 The final result should look something like this (without the animation of course):